moebrowne/bash-argument-parser/README.md

 There is a helper function named `argValue()` which takes the name of an argument as its only parameter and returns the value given to the argument.

-If the argument doesn't have a value or hasn't been passed nothing is returned.
+If the argument doesn't have a value or hasn't been passed nothing is returned unless it's been given a default, in which case the default value will be returned.

 ```bash
 # -a 'some text'